peterthiemann/dual-session/README.md

 # dual-session
 Exploration of session type duality

-* coinductive definition
+* coinductive definition (functional and relational)
-* definition of Lindley and Morris
+* inductive definition of Lindley and Morris (equivalence to coinductive definition)
-* naive tail recursive definition
+* naive tail recursive definition (equivalence to coinductive definition)